1913 Auckland Rugby League season: Round 7

-With Manukau and Eden both disbanding their senior teams Pullen from Manukau transferred to North Shore and played for them, while Don Kenealy of Eden transferred and played for City.
+With Manukau and Eden both disbanding their senior teams Pullen from Manukau transferred to North Shore and played for them, Arthur Hardgrave also transferred to the North Shore but did not take the field, while Don Kenealy of Eden transferred and played for City.
+William Wynyard turned out to assist the North Shore side for the first time in the season with his brother Hec playing on the wing, while Sheen debuted for them having come across from the Marist rugby side.
+Victor Alexander McCollum scored a try for Ponsonby.
+He had previously played rugby for the South Auckland (Waikato) side and was from the Karangahake area.
+He was killed at the Somme, on September 26, 1916 aged 25.

 Knockout competition

 After North Shore had won the championship the league decided to play a knockout competition between the four remaining teams.
 Newton and City both won their matches and progressed to the final.
+Cross was on debut for Ponsonby and had played in their second grade game an hour earlier.

 Round 1

 Knockout final

 City were joined by Jim Rukutai for the match following Manukau's senior team disbanding.
+It was his first game back after recovering from a very serious bout of chicken pox.

 Top try and point scorers

 Scoring included both the first grade championship and the knockout matches.
 A large number of matches did not have the scorers named meaning the following lists are incomplete.
 Points missing are as follows: Newton Rangers (22), City Rovers (18), Ponsonby United (25), Eden Ramblers (15), and Manukau Rovers (18).

 Exhibition Match

 Hamilton v City Rovers

 On July 19 City Rovers traveled to Hamilton to play the local side.